Dan-Levi/wpbridge-for-rust/README.md

 ## Current features

-+ Communication with Rust server via WP REST API.
++ Communication with a Rust server that has the [WPBridge for Rust plugin](https://github.com/Dan-Levi/wpbridge-rust) installed and configured.
++ Communicates via Wordpress REST API and saves the data to database.
-+ shortcodes.
++ Implements several shortcodes.
 + api.rust-servers.info integration.

 ## How to install